spsklearn.cluster

 - inertia_

-Sum of squared distances of samples to their closest cluster center, weighted by the sample weights if provided.
+Sum of cosine distances of samples to their closest cluster center, weighted by the sample weights if provided.

 - Type: